jaantollander/masters-thesis/content/20_background.md

 We can connect multiple computers together to form a computer network.
 We refer to the individual computers in the network as *nodes*.
 Most *HPC systems* are computer clusters.
-*Computer cluster* is a computer network that uses high-speed fiber optic cables between network switches to connect large amounts of homogenous nodes to form a more powerful system.
+*Computer cluster* is a computer network that uses high-speed network to connect large amounts of homogenous nodes to form a more powerful system.
-It usually has a large amount of storage memory as well.
+It usually has a large amount of storage as well.
 Computer clusters are usually centrally managed by an organization such as a company or university.
 They rely on administrators and software from the organization and various vendors to configure the machine, install software, orchestrate their services and maintain them.
 The organizations may offer access to the machine as a service with billing based on the usage of computer resources, such as the amount of time, memory, and processors requested.
 A cluster may also be built for internal use in the organization.

+\textcolor{red}{
+TODO: add references TOP500 and I/O 500, maybe to introduction? what is I/O 500?
+}

 The performance of HPC system is traditionally measured in standard linear algebra operations per second and focused on processor and working memory.
 However, the storage is becoming increasingly important with data science and machine learning which require huge amounts of data that must be transported between storage and working memory.